ansible-collections/ibm_zos_cics/docs/source/modules/trace.rst

   region_data_sets (True, dict, None)
     The location of the region data sets to be created using a template, for example, \ :literal:`REGIONS.ABCD0001.\<\< data\_set\_name \>\>`\ .

-    If you want to use a data set that already exists, ensure that the data set is an auxillary trace data set.
+    If you want to use a data set that already exists, ensure that the data set is an auxiliary trace data set.

     template (False, str, None)